dirkjanm/krbrelayx/README.md

   -hp HEXPASSWORD, --krbhexpass HEXPASSWORD
                         Hex-encoded password
   -s USERNAME, --krbsalt USERNAME
                         Case sensitive (!) salt.
 Used to calculate Kerberos keys.Only required if specifying password instead of keys.
   -hashes LMHASH:NTHASH
-                        NTLM hashes, format is LMHASH:NTHASH -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits)
-  -dc-ip ip address     IP Address of the domain controller.
-If ommited it use
-                        the domain part (FQDN) specified in the target parameter
+                        NTLM hashes, format is LMHASH:NTHASH -aesKey hex key       AES key to use for Kerberos Authentication (128 or 256 bits) -dc-ip ip address     IP Address of the domain controller.
+If ommited it use the domain part (FQDN) specified in the target parameter

 SMB attack options:
   -e FILE               File to execute on the target system.
-If not
-                        specified, hashes will be dumped (secretsdump.py must be in the same directory)
+If not specified, hashes will be dumped (secretsdump.py must be
+                        in the same directory)
   -c COMMAND            Command to execute on target system.
-If not specified,
-                        hashes will be dumped (secretsdump.py must be in the same directory).
+If not specified, hashes will be dumped (secretsdump.py must be in
+                        the same directory).
-  --enum-local-admins   If relayed user is not admin, attempt SAMR lookup to
-                        see who is (only works pre Win 10 Anniversary)
+  --enum-local-admins   If relayed user is not admin, attempt SAMR lookup to see who is (only works pre Win 10 Anniversary)

 LDAP attack options:
-  --no-dump             Do not attempt to dump LDAP information --no-da               Do not attempt to add a Domain Admin --no-acl              Disable ACL attacks --no-validate-privs   Do not attempt to enumerate privileges, assume
-                        permissions are granted to escalate a user via ACL attacks
+  --no-dump             Do not attempt to dump LDAP information --no-da               Do not attempt to add a Domain Admin --no-acl              Disable ACL attacks --no-validate-privs   Do not attempt to enumerate privileges, assume permissions are granted to escalate a user via ACL
+                        attacks
   --escalate-user ESCALATE_USER
-                        Escalate privileges of this user instead of creating a new one
+                        Escalate privileges of this user instead of creating a new one --add-computer        Attempt to add a new computer account --delegate-access     Delegate access on relayed computer account to the specified account

+AD CS attack options:
+  --adcs                Enable AD CS relay attack --template TEMPLATE   AD CS template.
+Defaults to Machine or User whether relayed account name ends with `$`.
+Relaying a DC
+                        should require specifying `DomainController` -v TARGET, --victim TARGET
+                        Victim username or computername$, to request the correct certificate name.
 ```

 ### TODO: